Handball Player Positions

 Handball Left and Right Wing

-The left and right wingers, like left and right backs, hold very similar roles in attacking and defensive play.
+The left and right wingers, like left and right backs, hold very similar roles in offensive and defensive play.
 The wingers are typically faster players because they have to get up and down the court quicker.

 Left wingers are usually right handed because they need to be able to get accurate shots off from the left side of the court, and it is easier to do so from an inside angle.
 Using this same logic, it is also more advantageous for right wingers to be left handed.